 - 1. Click on Go to profiles. - 2.
 From the drop-down list, select the profile that you wish to associate with the TCP-UDP profile that was modified earlier with the MSS option.
-The profile IPS_03 is selected in the example. - 3.
-In the row TCP-UDP, click on the application profile suggested and select the modified profile (tcpudp 03 in the example). - 4.
+The profile IPS_03 is selected in the example. - In the row TCP-UDP, click on the application profile suggested and select the modified profile (tcpudp 03 in the example). - 4.
 Confirm the change by clicking on Apply. - Confirm by clicking on Save.
 This is the IPS profile that must be selected for incoming traffic in the filter rule that allows traffic from mobile IPsec tunnels.

-Implementing a configuration for a mobile IPsec policy in Config mode
+Implementing a mobile IPsec configuration in Config mode